ayamsecure/secrets/readme-ayam-secrets.md

 1. from terminal, `git checkout main` (ignore untracked changes) then `git fetch upstream` then `git merge upstream/main` then `git push origin main`
 2. `git checkout main-ayam` then `git merge main` to bring in new changes into main-ayam branch, resolve conflicts (accept incoming for ayam changes), `git add .` then `git commit` to conclude merge and `git push`
-3. from main-ayam branch, create new version branch `git checkout -b 1.31.0`
+3. from main-ayam branch, create new version branch `git checkout -b 1.32.0`
-4. confirm patches (below) are still applied and check for changes to Dockerfile.alpine
+4. confirm patches (below, usually no changes needed) are still applied and check for changes to Dockerfile.alpine
 5. use colima (x86 arch) on optimac to build image, ensure logged in to docker hub for push
 6. git push changes and after testing on staging service merge into main-ayam via PR

-- have to --push, can't --load, maybe due to multi-arch images
+- have to --push, can't --load, due to multi-arch images

 ```
-export AYAM_VW_VERSION=1.31.0
+export AYAM_VW_VERSION=1.32.0
-export AYAM_WEB_VAULT_VERSION=2024.5.1
+export AYAM_WEB_VAULT_VERSION=2024.6.2
 export AYAM_SECRETS_TAG=$AYAM_VW_VERSION-$AYAM_WEB_VAULT_VERSION
 docker buildx build --platform linux/amd64,linux/arm64 -f ./docker/Dockerfile.ayam \
 --build-arg VW_VERSION=$AYAM_VW_VERSION \